stillingdesign/blame.design/src/blog/collaboration-hoax.md

 ### Unfounded feedback

 Builders play a crucial role but often don't have the final say due to the company's structure and culture.
-Often, higher-ups and stakeholders give blocking input on areas they do not understand, like visual functionality (engineering) an design.
+Often, higher-ups and stakeholders give blocking input on areas they do not understand.

 Should we value feedback from someone who doesn't know the front-end from the back?
 How can we feel comfortable challenging suggestions like this?
 These are important questions to consider. 🤨